arozanski/comeon/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a solution for candidate assigment.

-## Available Scripts
+## How to:

 In the project directory, you can run: